TatjanaSikimic/python-forum-assignment/README.md

 ## SimpleForum
-This project is the backend service for forum application.
+In this assignment you will create backend service for forum application.
 Its hierarchy is as follows:
 - Threads - the main structure, they should behave like groups of topics (e.g. Pets, Medicine...)
 - Posts - Posts behave like topics, they can be created inside the thread (e.g. How can I ...?)
 - Comments - Comments exist inside posts, visually, they follow the post, but are bound to the post structure